explodinglabs/jsonrpcclient/doc/index.rst

     except JsonRpcClientError as e:
         print(str(e))

-Here is the full list of exceptions, if you want to handle them individually:
+If you want to handle them individually, here is the full list:

 InvalidRequest
     The request you're trying to send is not valid json.